RobertCraigie/prisma-client-py/docs/reference/command-line.md

 ## Commands

-Prisma Client Python adds commands on top of the commands that [prisma provides](https://www.prisma.io/docs/reference/api-reference/command-reference).
+Prisma Python adds commands on top of the commands that [prisma provides](https://www.prisma.io/docs/reference/api-reference/command-reference).

 All python commands must be prefixed by `py`

 ### Generate

-Adds support for modifying Prisma Client Python schema [options](config.md) without having to make any changes to your prisma schema file.
+Adds support for modifying Prisma Python schema [options](config.md) without having to make any changes to your prisma schema file.

 ```
 Usage: prisma py generate [OPTIONS]